kmlprtsng/kmlprtsng.github.io/README.md

 Beautiful Jekyll lets you easily add Google Analytics to all your pages.
 This will let you track all sorts of information about visits to your website, such as how many times each page is viewed and where (geographically) your users come from.
 To add Google Analytics, simply sign up to [Google Analytics](http://www.google.com/analytics/) to obtain your Google Tracking ID, and add this tracking ID to the `google_analytics` parameter in `_config.yml`.

-#### Page types

-- **post** - To write a blog post, add a markdown or HTML file in the `_posts` folder and assign `layout: post` in the YAML front matter.
-Look at the existing blog post files to see examples of how to use YAML parameters in blog posts.
-- **page** - To add a non-blog page, add a markdown or HTML file in the root directory and assign `layout: page` in the YAML front matter.
-Look at `aboutme.md` and `index.html` as examples.
-- **minimal** - To add a random page with minimal styling (ie. without the bulky navigation bar and footer), assign `layout: minimal`.
-- To write your own HTML page and completely bypass the Jekyll engine, simply omit the YAML front matter.
-Only do this if you know what you're doing.

 #### YAML front matter parameters

 These are the main parameters you can place inside a page's YAML front matter that **Beautiful Jekyll** supports.